kitttn/temptest/Flashing-images.md

 #####Software Steps

-1. Run the truncate utility: `truncate -s 2M nuttx.bin`
+1. The Flashrom utility expects the binary image file to be the same size as the flash device.
+The truncate utility pads the binary image file to match the device size.
-The Flashrom utility expects nuttx.bin to be the same size as the SPIROM device that it is writing to.
-To ensure this, we run the truncate utility on the nuttx binary image file.
-This creates holes at the end of the file in order to get the same size (i.e. it will pad with 0 when read back but it won’t use any physical memory on your disk).
+To run the truncate utility: `truncate -s 2M <path-to-binary-image-file>`
-2. Run the flashrom utility: `flashrom  --programmer dediprog -w nuttx.bin`
+2. Run the flashrom utility: `flashrom  --programmer dediprog -w <path-to-binary-image-file>`
 If all goes well, you should see something like the following:
 ```
 flashrom v0.9.7-r1852 on Linux 3.13.0-24-generic (x86\_64)